News and Notes: Mid-Penn Commonwealth (Week 2)

 Related: Mifflin County preview

-Hollidaysburg at Palmyra
+Hollidaysburg 42, Palmyra

 Andy Shay: Hollidaysburg 20, Palmyra 16: This is my guess pick of the week.
 The fact the Golden Tigers already have eight live quarters under their belt has to mean something, right?